IIIF/api/source/api/presentation/3.0/index.md

 ##### Manifest
 {: #overview-manifest}

 The overall description of the structure and properties of the digital representation of an object.
 It carries information needed for the viewer to present the digitized content to the user, such as a title and other descriptive information about the object or the intellectual work that it conveys.
-Each manifest describes how to present a single object such as a book, a photograph, or a statue.
+Each Manifest describes how to present a single object such as a book, a photograph, or a statue.

 ##### Sequence
 {: #overview-sequence}

 The order of the views of the object.
-Multiple sequences are allowed to cover situations when there are multiple equally valid orders through the content, such as when a manuscript's pages are rebound or archival collections are reordered.
+Multiple Sequences are allowed to cover situations when there are multiple equally valid orders through the content, such as when a manuscript's pages are rebound or archival collections are reordered.

 ##### Canvas
 {: #overview-canvas}

 A virtual container that represents a page or view and has content resources associated with it or with parts of it.
-The canvas provides a frame of reference for the layout of the content.
-The concept of a canvas is borrowed from standards like PDF and HTML, or applications like Photoshop and Powerpoint, where the display starts from a blank canvas and images, text and other resources are "painted" on to it.
+The Canvas provides a frame of reference for the layout of the content.
+The concept of a Canvas is borrowed from standards like PDF and HTML, or applications like Photoshop and Powerpoint, where the display starts from a blank display and images, video, text and other resources are "painted" on to it.

 ##### Content
 {: #overview-content}

-Content resources such as images or texts that are associated with a canvas.
+Content resources such as images, audio, video or text that are associated with a Canvas.

 ### 2.2.
 Additional Types